britt/britt.github.com/src/pages/cocktails/yippee-kay-yay-motherfucker/index.md

 * 1 dash of Angostura bitters
 * 1 twist of lemon

 Gently stir the bourbon, maple syrup, bitters and cayenne with ice to chill.
-Be careful not chip the ice and water down the drink.
+Be careful not to chip the ice and water down the drink.
 Serve on the rocks with a twist of lemon.

 <a name="highball-import">
   <img src="/img/cocktails/yippee-kay-yay-motherfucker.png"